livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 }
 ```
 The idea is clear: all the syscalls except `io_uring_setup`, `io_uring_enter` and `io_uring_register` are blocked and we get a mapped memory page to store some shellcode to be executed.
 Straght-forward but there are a few difficult things to overcome here:
-* Not much related code available out there to work with `io_uring` (=> not much for LLMs to train with too)
+* Not much code showing how to work with `io_uring` is available online (So not much material for LLMs to train with)
-* `io_uring_setup` syscall returns a file descriptor which needs to be `mmap`-ed, but `mmap` syscall is not allowed
+* `io_uring_setup` syscall returns a file descriptor which needs to be `mmap`-ed, but `mmap` syscall is not allowed!
-* There's a large number of structures and member fields involved, whose offsets differ from one kernel version to another (=> LLMs will likely fail to generate any working shellcode).
+* There's a large number of structures and member fields involved, whose offsets differ from one kernel version to another (So an LLM will likely fail to generate any working shellcode)

 My plan was as follows:
 1. Locate a working example for `io_uring` async I/O.